artorias961/artorias961.github.io/README.md

 # Overall Update
 - (1/9/2023)
   - Did more research on three.js and in order to make it work on a local server I need to use a **Five Server** and **Live Server**.
-I am not sure why it does not work on a webrowser but their is a plugin for VS Code for
+I am not sure why it does not work on a web browser but I will be using NGINX *(look at production server section)* and update the page as I learn

 - (1/6/2023)
   - BIG UPDATE!!!
 SCSS needs to use JSON file that can convert SCSS to CSS!!!
 I just need to figure out how to do that correctly then I will post it here **Five Server** and **Live Server**